Localist camp: Post-80s movements

-Right shift of localism
+Radical localism

-The failure of the peaceful anti-XRL protests damaged the reputation of the left-leaning moderate activists.
+The failure of the peaceful anti-XRL protests damaged the reputation of the moderate activists.
 Some turned to a more radical approach.
 Scholar Chin Wan published the book, On the Hong Kong City-State in 2011 which triggered fierce public debate and was popular among the young generation.
-In the book, Chin suggests abandoning the hope for a democratic China and positions the democracy movement in a "localist" perspective, in order to counter Beijing's "neo-imperialist" policies toward Hong Kong.
+In the book, Chin suggests abandoning the hope for a democratic China and positions the democracy movement in a "localist" perspective, to counter Beijing's "neo-imperialist" policies toward Hong Kong.
 It analysed the potential threat of the influx of mainland tourists and immigrants to the established institutions and social customs of Hong Kong, which he considered likely to be part of a colonisation scheme by Beijing, including the increasing use of Mandarin Chinese and Simplified Chinese in daily use and schools.
-Since then, it has created a paradigm shift on Hong Kong local consciousness from the left-wing discourse of reinterpreting colonial history, cherishing the inclusive and diverse nature of the Hong Kong culture to the right-wing discourse of anti-Chinese sentiment and nostalgia for British rule.
+Since then, it has created a paradigm shift on Hong Kong local consciousness from the moderate discourse of reinterpreting colonial history, cherishing the inclusive and diverse nature of the Hong Kong culture to the radical discourse of anti-Chinese sentiment and nostalgia for British rule.
 Chin also tells his Hong Kong Autonomy Movement followers to use violent action as the means for defending Hong Kong's autonomy.

 At the same time, the localists are hostile toward the pan-democracy camp, as they perceived the pan-democrats' cosmopolitanism as unrealistic and their wish for a democratic China at Hong Kong's expense, which they disagreed with the "Chinese patriotic" theme in the annual candlelight vigil for the 1989 Tiananmen Square protests and massacre organised by the pro-democracy Hong Kong Alliance in Support of Patriotic Democratic Movements of China.
 They are also dissatisfied with the perceived ineffectiveness of the pan-democrats as the opposition party for the past 20 years.
-On the other hand, the right-wing populist tendency of the localist movements was condemned as "xenophobic" and "nativist" by mainstream left-wing activists and the government.
+On the other hand, the nativist tendency of the localist movements was condemned as "xenophobic" by mainstream activists and the government.
 He suggested building Hong Kong into an autonomous city-state, merging the British culture with a restored Chinese culture.
-The conflict between the left and the right wings of the movement resulted in great disunity of the whole democratic cause.
+The conflict between the moderate and the radical of the movement resulted in great disunity of the whole democratic cause.